The following was originally written for our 20th Birthday in 2017 and has since been updated.

 Melissa Hansche and I coined the name, but we thought it was awkward.
 So we simply called it "Sunday School" or "Sunday School Workshops" within our congregation.

-Where did the concept of "Workshops" come from?
+Where did the concept of and name "Workshops" come from?

 Our idea for transforming classrooms into exciting "workshops" came about during our first brainstorming session.
 We were lamenting our teacher's lack of room decor, and their constant under-utilization of art, videos, and skits in our classrooms, ...even when the curriculum called for it.
 We recalled our childhood memories of elementary school "art rooms" --and how we wished our Sunday School classrooms were as inviting and exciting.
 That led us to thinking about designing a standing art workshop.
 From there, we simply brainstormed several other media-centered rooms.
 About a year later, we started to read about "multiple-intelligence" and "learning styles," ...which told us why we were on the right track.